-If you have extra time, you will have a yellow card on your desk and can continue to work until the time shown on the card.
+If you have extra time, you will have a yellow card on your desk and can continue to work until the time shown on the board or on the card

 If you have rest breaks you will have a blue card on your desk.
 If you need a break, you should raise your hand to alert an invigilator.